rockettheme/docs/Docs/wordpress/themes/metropolis/demo_mainbottom.md

 The Main Bottom Section contains four Text widgets separated by three Gantry Divider widgets.
 As you move your mouse over the widget, a title and "Read More" button appears.
 We'll go over what you need to do to make this happen below.

 ### Text
 The first Text widget in the section is made a lot like the others in the section.
-There is no title.
 You'll need to enter the following in the main text field.

 ~~~
 <div class="rt-image">